Federal territories of Malaysia: Symbols

 Maju dan Sejahtera (lit.
-'Progress and Prosperity') is the official anthem of the Federal Territories.
+'Progress and Prosperity') is the official anthem of the federal territories.

-Apart from the flag of Federal Territories, each federal territory has its own individual flag.
+In addition to the flag of federal territories, each federal territory also has its own flag.

 Sports

-Sport activities in all the three Federal Territories are governed and coordinated by the Federal Territory Sports Council (Majlis Sukan Wilayah Persekutuan, WIPERS), a federal statutory body.
+Since 2006, sport activities in all three federal territories are governed and coordinated by the Federal Territory Sports Council (Majlis Sukan Wilayah Persekutuan, WIPERS), a federal statutory body.

 Holidays

-In addition to Federal public holidays, all three Federal Territories celebrates Federal Territory Day.
+In addition to federal public holidays, all three federal territories celebrate Federal Territory Day.
 Labuan, with a significant Kadazan-Dusun community, celebrates Kaamatan with the neighbouring state of Sabah.

-Federal Parliament Seats
+Federal Parliament seats

-List of Federal Territories representatives in the Federal Parliament (Dewan Rakyat) since the 15th general election:
+The federal territories representatives in the Federal Parliament (Dewan Rakyat) since the 15th general election are: